-An Access to Higher Education Diploma (Nursing), for instance, can go in place of multiple A Levels.
-It has been designed to prepare you for university.
+An Access to Higher Education Diploma (Midwifery), for instance, can go in place of multiple A Levels.
+It has been designed to prepare you for midwifery university.
 As well as to equip you with the skills and techniques you need to master for your midwifery career.

 learndirect is the leading UK distance learning provider.
 With many online courses to help you get started in a new career.

 Find out more about studying midwifery online by clicking the link below.